-The University of New South Wales announces HDR Architecture PhD Scholarship in the application of evolutionary game theory.
-The scholarship is available to Australia & International students.
+The University of New South Wales announces HDR Architecture PhD award in the application of evolutionary game theory.
+The grant is available to Australia & International students.

 Applicants must have demonstrable knowledge and experience in Game Engines (i.e. Unity), Virtual Reality, Augmented Reality, 3D Modeling.